omega8cc/boa/README.txt

 * All libraries & tools required to install and run Nginx based Aegir system.
 * Latest release of MariaDB 5.5 database server with Chive manager.
 * Latest version of Nginx web server.
-* PHP-FPM 5.5, 5.4, 5.3 - multi-install mode, configured per Octopus instance.
+* PHP-FPM 5.5, 5.4, 5.3 - multi-install mode, configurable per Octopus instance.
 * PHP extensions: Zend OPcache, PHPRedis, UploadProgress, MailParse and ionCube.
 * Fast Redis Cache with DB auto-failover for all 6.x and 7.x platforms.
 * Fast Redis Lock support with DB auto-failover for all 6.x and 7.x platforms.